What Horses Can Teach You About Working at Home.

 How does this pertain to working at home?

 Do you know the saying, “You can lead a horse to water, but you can’t make him drink”?
 When you work at home and others live in the house, everyone has their own rhythm.
 You can talk to everyone about getting on the same schedule, but you can’t necessarily force them into your rhythm.
-However, you CAN lower or raise your personal frequency, depending on your channel, which in turn might bring others frequency closer to yours.
+However, you CAN lower or raise your personal frequency, depending on your channel, which in turn might bring others frequency closer to yours, making it easier to maneuver the day.

 When you let go of control of your surroundings and “talk to yourself” about your plan for the day, you can slowly, one day at a time get into a rhythm that everyone will be comfortable with.
 And in time, after about three weeks of consistency, your days will flow better.
 The work you do from home will become a natural occurrence.